ClarkCGA/moore_phase_6/README.md

-# moore_phase_6
+# GBMF Phase 6 Aquaculture and Coastal Habitats Mapping for 2024
-Moore Phase 6 Aquaculture and Coastal Habitat Mapping for 2024
+This is the beta repository for the GBMF Phase 6 extension mapping project.
+A short description will be added later